website

 Is it normal for my pain to move around?

-Often, when we injure one joint, we subconsciously alter our gait or posture to protect it.
-This can lead to secondary aches in other areas (like your lower back hurting because you are limping on a sore knee).
-Wearing proper support can normalize your movement and prevent these secondary pains.
+Yes, often.
+When one joint is injured, we may subconsciously alter our gait or posture to protect it.
+This compensatory movement can lead to secondary aches in other areas, such as your lower back hurting because you're limping on a sore knee.
+Proper support can help normalize your movement and prevent these secondary pains.

 Your Next Steps Toward Pain-Free Movement